-In a bowl, mix together the shrimp and jerk seasoning until fully coated.
+In a bowl, mix together the shrimp and salt, black pepper, smoked paprika, parsley, and garlic powder, until fully coated.
 Set aside.

-In a medium skillet over medium-high heat, add 1 Tbsp of butter until melted.
+In a medium 10-inch skillet over medium-high heat, add 2 Tbsps butter until melted.
 Add in the shrimp and cook on both sides (about 3-4 minutes), until pink and cook through.
-Remove from skillet and set shrimp aside on a plate or in a bowl.
+Once done, remove from skillet and set aside on a plate.

 Tips & Tricks

 STORAGE: Any leftovers can be kept in a tightly sealed container and refrigerated for up to 3-4 days.

 SPICES/HERBS: If desired, you can reduce the amounts slightly.
 Please know that this recipe is bold in flavor, so feel free to adjust based on your tastebuds.

 GLUTEN-FREE OPTION: To make this dish GF, simply use Gluten-Free pasta and ensure that all other ingredients are GF-friendly.

 DAIRY-FREE + VEGAN OPTION: To make this sauce dairy-free, simply swap the heavy cream with full-fat coconut milk or coconut cream.
 And use your favorite dairy-free shredded cheese or nutritional yeast instead of parmesan.
 For a vegan version, see my Creamy Jamaican Rasta Pasta recipe!